MPh-py/MPh/.github/ISSUE_TEMPLATE/maintenance_task.md

 ---
 name:   Maintenance task
 about:  Suggest a maintenance task you think is due.
+labels: ["maintenance"]
 ---

 <!--